 Do you need auto insurance as a G2 driver in Ontario?

 As a G2 class driver, you need Ontario auto insurance if you want your own car.
-If you live with another licensed driver and are planning on using their car, they must add you as an occasional driver to their insurance policy.
-However, if you aren’t living with anyone that operates a vehicle, and you don’t have one yourself, you can drive a borrowed vehicle occasionally, whether it’s your friend’s or family’s, without being added to their policy.
+If you live with another licensed driver and are planning on using their car, they must add you as an occasional driver to their insurance policy – be sure to compare car insurance quotes with us to make sure you're getting the cheapest rate possible.
+On the other hand, if you aren’t living with anyone that operates a vehicle, and you don’t have one yourself, you can drive a borrowed vehicle occasionally, whether it’s your friend’s or family’s, without being added to their policy.
 I’m planning on using my dad’s car most of the time, so adding myself to my parent’s insurance plan will save me a lot more money than having an auto insurance policy of my own.

 G2 driving rules and restrictions in Ontario